 Another fund you should build is 3 to 6 months’ worth of expenses in case of losing a job.

-Here I created another chart how much money I deposit each month.
+Here I created another chart of how much money I deposit each month.

 Baby Step 4 – Retirement